-We are called to “keep” our hearts and lead our hearts in the right direction:
+We are called to “keep” our hearts and lead them in the right direction:

 “Keep thy heart with all diligence; for out of it are the issues of life.” - Proverbs 4:23